Theatrical and Related Work

 Phase I completed:

 Junk and Judy is going outside.
-This summer at the Schwitters Merzbarn site in Langdale, Cumbria, the story will grow.
-Site visit completed early March, and more shooting of backstory in May.
-Residency in August.
+This summer at the Schwitters Merzbarn site in Langdale, Cumbria, the story grew during a 10d Residency.
+We did test shooting of the golek puppets in the wonderful grounds of the Littoral Estate, Trustees of the Schwitters legacy.

 Two cultures with missing parts.
 A woman inherits a run-down junk shop from her estranged father.
 We’ve completed Phase I (thanks to Arts Council England) and are planning Phase II so we can take Junk and Judy, a theatrical performance with live drama, puppetry and digital projections animations and more on the road.
 Musicians Mark Newport and Chris Stones have created original music across the two cultural traditions.
 The story has changed, and we are exploring animations in between live action scenes.